 My interests embrace both the literature and the history of the Roman empire, above all the fourth and early fifth centuries – a time of rapid political, social, and religious change, and also one of the most significant periods in Latin literary history.
-Most of my work melds textual and historical approaches: as both Latinist and historian I prefer secular and pagan texts and topics to ecclesiastical ones.
-My doctorate and much of my work since has centred on Ammianus Marcellinus, the greatest historian of Late Antiquity.
-This project has been published in a number of articles in journals and collections (including ‘Ammianus and the great tsunami’, which appeared with ominous timing in November 2004), and Ammianus Marcellinus: The Allusive Historian was published by Cambridge University Press in 2008.
+Most of my work melds textual and historical approaches: as both Latinist and historian I prefer secular or pagan texts and topics to ecclesiastical ones.
+My doctorate and much of earlier work centred on Ammianus Marcellinus, the greatest historian of Late Antiquity.
+This project was published in a number of articles in journals and collections (including ‘Ammianus and the great tsunami’, which appeared with ominous timing in November 2004), and Ammianus Marcellinus: The Allusive Historian was published by Cambridge University Press in 2008.

 I have collaborated with my colleague Lucy Grig on Rome and Constantinople in late antiquity: Two Romes, a collection of essays resulting from conferences held in Lampeter and Edinburgh, was published by Oxford University Press (New York) in 2012.
 New Approaches to Sidonius Apollinaris, co-edited with Joop van Waarden, was published by Peeters of Leuven in 2013; I also organise jointly with Van Waarden an international collaborative project, which has been funded by a Leverhulme International Network grant as well as by a British Academy/ Leverhulme Small Research Grant, to provide commentaries on the whole of Sidonius’ oeuvre.
 This also led to The Edinburgh Companion to Sidonius Apollinaris (2020), again co-edited with Van Waarden.
 Among articles recently published are studies of Latin poets including Martial and Sidonius, of the speeches and letters of Symmachus, of the political history of the 370s AD, and of Edward Gibbon's attitude to late antique literature.
 WIth my colleague Aaron Pelttari, I am editing a Cambridge History of Later Latin Literature and a Cambridge Dictionary of Later Latin Literature.